NorthStarUAS/FMU-Arduino/README.md

 * "Smart reciever" capability.
 Handles major mixing and modes on the airplane side allowing flight with a 'dumb' radio.
 * i2c airdata system (BFS, mRobotics, 3dr)
 * Full 2-way serial communication with any host computer enabling a "big processor/little processor" architecture.
 Hard real time tasks run on the "little" processor.
 High level functions run on the big processor (like EKF, PID's, navigation, logging, communication, mission, etc.)

+## Installation

+* vscode arduino extension, bundled cli
+* arduino extension manager -> eigen boulder flight eigen 3.0.2
+* Download the zip file: <https://github.com/bolderflight/eigen/archive/refs/heads/main.zip>

-# Flight Testing
+## Flight Testing

 * This system originated in the late 2000's and has been evolving as DIY haredware has improved.
 The APM2 version of the firmware flew